swisspost/vertx-cluster-watchdog/README.md

 You can run the watchdog standalone to try different cluster settings or deploy it into an existing vertx instance.

 1. Standalone:
-   build the fatjar with `gradle shadowJar` run the jar with `java -jar build/libs/cluster-watchdog-x.x.x-SNAPSHOT-all.jar` You can pass configuration to the fatjar with `-conf conf.json`, check the configuration section for the possible params
+   build the fatjar with `mvn install -PshadowJar` run the jar with `java -jar target/cluster-watchdog-x.x.x-SNAPSHOT-all.jar` You can pass configuration to the fatjar with `-conf conf.json`, check the configuration section for the possible params
 2. Existing instance:
    Deploy the module as every other module